Jessi has been practicing psychotherapy for almost 2 decades

 I maintain my status as a Licensed Mental Health Counselor (LMHC) in New York State, and I am also registered as a clinical counsellor (RCC #14001) in British Columbia.

 In addition to my counselling experience and qualifications, I have a history of queer and feminist academic work and organizing.
-I completed an undergraduate degree in Women’s, Gender, and Sexuality Studies at Cornell University, and a PhD in American Studies at University at Buffalo (SUNY).
-My academic research focused on prison abolition, and my book, Uniform Feelings, is a critique of how psychotherapists participate in policing.
-I have also worked in community and union organizing in Chicago, supporting striking hotel workers and criminalized youth in their campaigns for social and economic justice.
-My practice continues to be rooted in two things that guided these pursuits: a commitment to interrupting cycles and systems of harm, and a recognition of the value of diverse ways of being.
+I completed an undergraduate degree in Feminist, Gender, and Sexuality Studies at Cornell University, and a PhD in American Studies at University at Buffalo (SUNY).
+My academic research focused on prison abolition, and my book, Uniform Feelings (University of Michigan Press), is a critique of how psychotherapists participate in policing.

 In my free time, I enjoy hanging out with my dog, watching movies, running in the woods, and making pottery.